 Prior to the 1990’s here had been increasing unease in the archive profession and its governing responsible bodies located in State and Nation Archive institutions and professional associations nationally and internationally with the apparent inability to capture and preserve born electronic information in an electronic archive environment.
 This realisation became a cry for help and a call for action in the early 1990’s and possibly before this time by historians and those persons responsible for preserving the history of nations and lesser entities which go to make up the history of the nation.

-The initial work carried out by the Archives with AS4390 continued into providing input into the creation of the international records management standard, ISO 15489 released internationally in September 2001.
+The initial work carried out by the Archives with AS4390 continued to provide input into the creation of the international records management standard, ISO 15489 released internationally in September 2001.
 By the late 1990s, beginning in 1998, the Archives embarked on an ambitious research and development program which culminated in the release, in March 2000, of the e-permanence framework.
-This release also signalled a change in the Archives distributed custody policy, brought about by advances in the Archives’ understanding of electronic records management issues and the increased availability of new technology.
+This release also signaled a change in the Archives distributed custody policy, brought about by advances in the Archives’ understanding of electronic records management issues and the increased availability of innovative technology.
 The new custody policy released in 2000 gave an in-principle undertaking by the Archives to accept custody of all electronic records that are appraised as having archival value.
-The change in custody policy initiated a development of a digital preservation program in the Archives.
+The change in custody policy initiated the development of a digital preservation program in the Archives.

 The first stage of the program, which commenced in mid-2001, was the development of a conceptual understanding of electronic records using previous insights of the Archives to do with the importance of information as evidence which is significant over time, not the form of the object.
 This work led to the ‘essential performance’ model which is fully described in the Archives green paper: “An Approach to the Preservation of Digital Records” (2002): http://www.naa.gov.au/recordkeeping/er/digital_preservation/summary.html.